 We may still be far from anything close to the traditional left/right ideological division of Western countries.
 We are, however, already seeing an aggressive fight for credibility about the ability to deliver reforms and public service.
 This already represents a significant shift in the political environment.

 Kenya’s reputation at stake

 While widespread violence at the scale of 2007 are unlikely this time, minor riots in the slums after the election are expected.
 Anything beyond that, would cast doubts on the stability of the country in its entirety.
 The execution of the electoral process, and its aftermath, are therefore of paramount importance for Kenya.
 Since independence, Kenya used to hold a reputation as a beacon of stability in Africa.
 That image was shattered by the 2007 post-election violence.
 With the positive image partially restored after the peaceful 2013 election, a free and fair 2017 vote would go further in restoring credibility.

 A rising economy

 Kenya is already in the African premier league in terms of infrastructure.
 Since the Kibaki era, the country has embarked on a mindblowing development, characterized by smooth, new highways and railways, a construction boom, and solid economic growth.

 EY currently ranks Kenya as the second most attractive investment destination in Africa, after Morocco.

-With a well-managed, peaceful 2017 general election, Kenya would easily reinforce the positives, and continue on the present, unabated growth path.
+With a well-managed, peaceful election in 2017, Kenya would reinforce the positive image, and reinforce its growth trend.
 The world is watching, and it is upon Kenya to deliver.